Stripe

 At a certain scale, it can make sense for enterprises to build payments in-house for greater control and lower fees.
 Tech platforms may do this since they have the engineering talent to execute.
 In addition, platforms process higher volumes of transactions, with card fees eating into each one.

 This risk is especially relevant for Stripe, given that Shopify accounted for about 25% of Stripe’s transaction value in 2022.
-However, Shopify deepened its integration with Stripe through the launch of Shopify Balance.
+However, Shopify deepened its integration with Stripe through the launch of Shopify Balance and has not indicated that it would pursue internal payments processing.

 Summary

-*Contrary is an investor in Ramp and Check through one or more affiliates.
+*Contrary is an investor in DoorDash, Ramp, and Check through one or more affiliates.